ROJHackathon/API-Documents/api/material/{id}/get-comment.md

 # Get Comments of one material

 Show comments of one material.
-The material is specified by id.
+The material is specified by {id}.

 **URL** : `/api/material/{id}/get-comment`